-The Blue Business Plus also has a 15-month 0% APR for purchases and balance transfers (then 13.49%–21.49% Variable).
+The Blue Business Plus also has a 0% APR period for purchases and balance transfers that lasts 12 months (then 15.49%, 18.49%, or 21.49% Variable).
 This can be pretty useful for paying off large expenses over time, but the Spark card doesn’t offer an intro rate.
 You can also buy over your credit limit with the Amex card, another feature that could come in very valuable now and then.

 There are a handful of other Spark business cards from Capital One.
 If the Spark Cash doesn’t seem like a good fit, maybe one of these others would be better:

 - Capital One® Spark® Cash Select for Business (Review): no annual fee; 1.5% cash back on all purchases; 0% intro APR for 9 months on purchases (then 15.24%–23.24% Variable)

 - Capital One® Spark® Classic for Business (Review): no annual fee; 1% cash back on all purchases; designed for fair/average credit

 The American Express® Business Gold Card (Review) is more expensive than the other cards above.
 Coming with an annual fee of $295, it offers 4X Membership Rewards points in the two categories that your business spends the most in every month.
 This is a charge card, so you’ll need to pay your balance in full every billing period.